Tuition and Financial Aid

 The University works to keep Carolina affordable for all students.
 Scholarships, grants, loans, and work-study funds are offered to help eligible students who cannot afford the full cost of attendance.

-Detailed information on scholarships and student aid can be found at the Office of Scholarships and Student Aid.
-Students and parents are also welcome to email aidinfo@unc.edu.
+Detailed information on scholarships and student aid can be found on the Office of Scholarships and Student Aid website.
+You are also welcome to email aidinfo@unc.edu.
 We are here to help!

 Applying for Financial Aid